 UNUM Wrongly Interpreted Policy's Definition of Total Disability in Denying Benefits to California Surgeon

-A California federal court held that the fact that UNUM Provident Life Insurance Company’s (“UNUM”) disability insurance policy had both total disability and residual disability clauses did not mandate interpretation of policy’s definition of “total disability” as meaning an inability to perform each and every duty of an orthopedic surgeon’s occupation.
+A California federal court held that the fact that UNUM Provident Life Insurance Company’s (“UNUM”) disability insurance policy had both total disability and residual disability clauses did not mandate interpretation of the policy’s definition of “total disability” as meaning an inability to perform each and every duty of an orthopedic surgeon’s occupation.

-Dr. Gross and his Claim for Total Disability Benefits
+Dr. Gross and His Claim for Total Disability Benefits

 The plaintiff, Dr. Gross, purchased a disability income protection policy from UNUM in 1989.